My pet has never flown before. What do I need to know?

 How much will it cost?

 Our pricing structure is based on the services you require.
-After we receive your request for an estimate either by phone or online, a Pet Move Specialist will review the information and provide you a personalized and itemized estimate for your consideration.
+After we receive your request online, a pet move manager will review the information and provide you a personalized and itemized proposal for your consideration.
 For your convenience, Air Animal accepts most major credit cards: VISA, MasterCard, Discover, and American Express.

 In what sort of flight kennel should my pet be transported?

-A pet from North America travels in a plastic container while those from the United Kingdom, Ireland and South Africa travel in wooden boxes constructed to the dimensions of the pet.
+A pet from North America travels in a plastic container.
 Regulations require that your pet be able to stand erect, turn comfortably and lie down with ease in the shipping container.
+PItbulls, bull terriers, American bullies and mixes of these breeds require a CR-82 kennel.

 Is Air Animal able to provide my pet with the appropriate flight kennel?